File Number: OPA.25.03 and ZBA.25.12

 Public Meeting

-A statutory public meeting regarding the development applications was held place on Tuesday, October 21, 2025 at 6 p.m. in Council Chambers (19000 Leslie Street).
+A statutory public meeting regarding the development applications was held on Tuesday, October 21, 2025 at 6 p.m. in Council Chambers (19000 Leslie Street).
 Council did not make a decision on the development applications on October 21.
-This meeting was required under the Planning Act and provided the public an opportunity to learn more about the proposed development, and provided an opportunity for public feedback.
-You can engage in the planning process in several ways:
+This meeting was required under the Provincial Planning Act and provided the public an opportunity to learn more about the proposed development and offer feedback.

 What is proposed for 31 Sand Road?